val461/yet-another-tetris-like-game/README.md

 **5** | move down and rotate

 ## Installation
 You need to have [LÖVE](https://love2d.org/) 0.10.1 installed.
 This program may or may not work well with other versions of LÖVE.
+You also have to download a [file](https://github.com/Fornost461/yet-another-tetris-like-game/releases) with a `.love` extension, or the source code (the `files` directory).

 ## Launch
 Depending on your system, it may be enough to just double-click the file with a `.love` extension.
 Otherwise, you may use the command line as in the following two examples (replace the path by the appropriate one if necessary):

-`love tetris-clone/bin/tetris-clone-0.1.0.love`
+`love tetris-clone/bin/yet-another-tetris-like-game-0.2.0.love`

 `love tetris-clone/files`